 Passport, clothes for each day, dress clothes, Bible, paper, pen/pencil, sleeping bag, pillow, warm jacket, flashlight, toothbrush, toothpaste, toilet paper, wet wipes, hand sanitizer, washcloth, towel, personal medication, personal water bottle, comfortable shoes, beach chair, and maybe musical instruments.
 Download the packing list pdf here.

 Breakfast, lunch, and dinner are included.
-Food is brought in to our facility from the United States, the local Costco, Walmart, Smart and Final and local grocery stores.
+We purchase our food fresh daliy from local vendors in Mexicali.
+The food is then prepared with teams of volunteers with the leadership of community members.
 You’ll need to bring an ice chest and igloo to take your lunch with you while you minister during the day.

 We care about participants who have special limitations on what they can eat.
 We will do our best to offer special accommodation to those who let us know ahead of time.

 Transportation is not included for church or school groups.
 If you are flying, we suggest you fly into San Diego, California, and rent vans from the airport.
-You will drive 120 miles east from San Diego to the Calexico, California, border crossing if you are going to Mexicali.
-You will drive 100 miles south from San Diego if you are going to Ensenada.
+You will drive 120 miles east from San Diego to one of the border crossings near Calexico CA or San Luis AZ.

 We pride ourselves in knowing what is going on in the areas where we work and minister throughout the year, and offer our expertise freely to any who contact us.
 Our staff on site and in the United States includes missionaries, pastors and coordinators.
 Most of our staff have decades of experience taking teams to Mexico.
 Several have continued on since the inception of Mexico Outreach in 1970.

-Our coordinators offer up to date information on Mexican immigration.
-It is, however, your responsibility to comply with the laws of Mexico and the United States when crossing borders, showing documents and traveling.
+US /Mexican relations impact immigration and customs regulations which change with some frequency.
+Please contact us with any questions you may have.
+We will do our best to support you.
+It is, however, your responsibility to comply with the laws of Mexico and the United States when crossing borders, by providing documents and traveling.

 We rent from Enterprise in Covina, California, near Azusa.
 Mexican auto insurance is a must.
 Mexican law is different than where you are from, so avoid ending up in the police station without a way to pay for damages in the unfortunate chance you get in an accident.
 The airport rental companies at the San Diego airport also rent with Mexican auto insurance in the rate.
 Contact us for our Enterprise contact numbers if you call the Covina branch, and make sure you mention APU Mexico Outreach.